whalescorp/highload-wallet-v3-rotatable/README.md

 # highload-wallet-contract-v3-rotatable

-> Key diffrence between regular highload-wallet-contract-v3 is that this implementation has owner and the owner can rotate public key.
+> Key diffrence between regular highload-wallet-contract-v3 is that this implementation has owner and the owner can rotate public key and the contract code & data.

 ⚠️ `timeout` must be greater then 0.
 We recommend using a timeout from 1 hour to 24 hours.